We may earn money or products from the companies mentioned in this post. For more information please refer to Privacy and Disclosure Page.

 Such an interesting read!
 That time seems so unreal and yet it had so much historical impact.
 And you are right!
 Sometimes it seems we haven’t learned much at all about wrongly accusing others and creating hysteria!
 I’m grateful I didn’t live in those times.
 With my love of gardening and herbs, I fear I would have been labeled as a witch!

 HAHAHA I have thought that very same thing myself!
-I have grown and also collected things in the wild to use as medicines and I am pretty sure I’d be another American with story too.
+I have grown and also collected things in the wild to use as medicines and I am pretty sure I’d be labeled a witch too.
 It’s so crazy what a ‘mob mentality’ in isolation can convince itself of.
-I think each of these ‘witch stories’ would be interesting to delve into on a personal basis.
-What makes a witch has been redefined over the years depending on motivation and agenda but witch stories are always fascinating, regardless of the time in history.

 Very fun, interesting and informative read.
 I never knew about so many stories.